KingGavinM/PsPolypy/README.md

 If the previous test succeeded, you are now ready to use PsPolypy!

 ## Usage
 PsPolypy is a package for the automated detection, classification, and persistence length calculation of polymers.
-For an in depth tutorial see ```PsPolypy/tutorials/PsPolypy-Tutorial.ipynb```.
+For an interactive tutorial see ```tutorial/PsPolypy-Tutorial.ipynb```.

 ## License
 PsPolypy - Polymer Analysis and Persistence calculation in python